freedomofpress/securedrop-docs/docs/admin/installation/provisioning_usb.rst

 Creating a LUKS-encrypted drive
 -------------------------------

-.. note:: LUKS-encrypted devices can only be used with Linux-based systems such as Tails.
+.. note:: LUKS-encrypted drives can only be used with Linux-based systems such as Tails.
 For compatibility with macOS and Windows systems, use VeraCrypt.

-In order to provision a LUKS-encrypted *Export Device* for use a *Journalist Workstation*, you will need a fresh USB stick and a Linux-based system.
+In order to provision a LUKS-encrypted *Export Device* for use a *Journalist Workstation*, you will need a fresh USB flash drive and a Linux-based system.
 Tails is recommended - if available, the *Secure Viewing Station* can be used, adding the extra benefit of its airgap:

 - First, boot into the *Secure Viewing Station*, without unlocking its persistent volume or setting an admin password.
 - Next, open the Disks utility: **Applications ▸ Utilities ▸ Disks**.
-- Connect the fresh USB stick and select it in the list in the left-hand panel.
+- Connect the fresh USB flash drive and select it in the list in the left-hand panel.

 .. warning:: The formatting operation will wipe any data on an existing partition.
   Make sure that you select the correct device!